flowersteam/adtool_legacy/README.md

 [Oudeyer et al., 2007](https://ieeexplore.ieee.org/document/4141061).

 In practice, dealing with such ill-posed and/or subjective search tasks requires significant human oversight.
-For this reason, our Automated Discovery Tool proposes a software package for both :
+For this reason, our adtool proposes a software package for both :

 - the implementation of such experimental pipelines for arbitrary systems and